On Generalized Uncertainty Principle: Stringy Uncertainty Principle

-What follows in this sections, we consider the stringy $ \alpha^{\prime} $ corrections from the perspective of complex analysis and show that there exists corrections from the holomorphic and anti-holomorphic sectors.
-It is well known fact that all string theories automatically contain gravity which has already provided a remarkable arena where various physical ideas and mathematical structures that were regarded as being entirely unrelated, are unified.
-So it seems that there is a great possibility to achieve the ultimate unified final theory of the nature.
-The string theory is astonishingly rich and has many features which are desirable in an ultimate unified theory.
-This is because after the establishment of the existence of gravity in any string theory, Scherk and Schwarz suggested \cite{ScherkSchwarz} that string theory should be regarded as a fundamental theory.
-The idea of string theory as the fundamental theory was taken more seriously after the failure of various attempts towards building a consistent theory of quantum gravity within the framework of the ordinary local field theories.
-Further the extreme self consistency of the string theory is not a defect but it is interpreted as the most important signature for the ultimate unification.
+In this section, we consider the analysis of stringy $\alpha^{\prime} $ corrections and their role towards the generalized uncertainty inequalities.
+From the perspective of complex analysis, we show that there exists a class of non-zero corrections from both the holomorphic and anti-holomorphic sectors and their mixing.
+It is well known that the facets of string theory automatically contain gravity.
+Such a consideration provides a remarkable arena, where various physical ideas and the corresponding mathematical structures which are regarded as being entirely unrelated, can be unified.
+What follows next that there is a great amount of possibility that we can ultimately achieve the unified field theory of nature.
+At this juncture, it appears that the string theory has a set of astonishingly rich structures, and it possesses many features which are desirable from the perspective of the ultimate theory of nature.
+This follows from the existence of the gravity mode in string theory.
+In this concern, the establishment of Scherk and Schwarz \cite{ScherkSchwarz} suggests that the string theory should be regarded as the fundamental theory.
+Subsequently, the string theory has been taken more seriously as the fundamental theory.
+In order to construct a consistent theory of the quantum gravity, the framework of string theory receives importance because of various failure attempts of unifying gravity with other standard local field theories.
+Furthermore, the extreme self consistency of string theory is not a defect, but it can be interpreted as the most important signature towards the ultimate unification.